Ecotoxicology: Overall effects

 Chemicals are shown to prohibit the growth of seed germination of an arrangement of different plant species.
 Plants are what make up the most vital trophic level of the biomass pyramids, known as the primary producers.
 Because they are at the bottom of the pyramid, every other organism in an ecosystem relies on the health and abundance of the primary producers in order to survive.
 If plants are battling problems with diseases relating to exposure to chemicals, other organisms will either die because of starvation or obtain the disease by eating the plants or animals already infected.
-So ecotoxicology is an ongoing battle that stems from many sources and can affect everything and everyone in an ecosystem.
+Ecotoxicology investigates the cumulative effects of chemical contaminants (from many sources) on biological systems at several levels.
+These compounds can act at several levels of biological organization, including molecules, cells, people, and populations, potentially changing the structure and function of entire ecosystems.